 Practitioner Engagement Group (PEG)

-ANROWS is delighted to announce the establishment of an advisory group, the ANROWS Practitioner Engagement Group (PEG), to assist in the translation of research to practice.
+ANROWS has established an advisory group, the ANROWS Practitioner Engagement Group (PEG), to assist in the translation of research to practice.
 The PEG will promote interaction and knowledge sharing between ANROWS, the specialist women’s services sector and the broader community services sectors.
-More information about the PEG is available here.